chakch/pulumi-handson/README.md

 Now you can checkout the projet and start coding :cloud:

-- In th main route of the project you have to run `npm i` to install the pulumi depencencies
+- In th main root of the project you have to run `npm i` to install the pulumi depencencies
-- you need also to define your Pulumi stack  `pulumi stack init` : you can call your stack `stack
+- you need also to define your Pulumi stack  `pulumi stack init` : you can call your stack by using the previous command
 - you need to set francfort as aws region `pulumi config set aws:region eu-central-1`

 ## Third Step : Fight